 Few places in South America can boast such close proximity to as many penguin colonies as Punta Arenas, the largest city in Chilean Patagonia.
 Wildlife enthusiasts can delight in watching species of both king and Magellanic penguins in their natural environments, all of which are only a short distance from the city.
-Let us introduce you to the four most easily accessible Punta Arenas penguin colonies.
+Let us introduce you to the three most easily accessible Punta Arenas penguin colonies.

 Punta Arenas Penguin Colonies